Managing Software

 Many modern Linux distributions offer some kind of package manager to install, manage, and remove software.
 These package management systems interact with curated and audited central repositories of software that are collected into packages.
 They also provide a set of tools to learn about the software that exists in these repositories.

-If package management seems like an odd concept to you, it's just a way to manage software installation, and it's very similar to the way that Apple and Google distribute software via the App Store and Google Play.
+If package management seems like an odd concept to you, it's just a way to manage software installation.
+It's very similar to the way that Apple and Google distribute software via the App Store and Google Play.

 On Debian based systems, which includes Ubuntu, we use apt, apt-get, and apt-cache to manage most software installations.
-For most cases, you will simply want to use the apt command, as it is meant to combine the functionality commonly used with apt-get and apt-cache.
+For most cases, you will simply want to use the apt command.
+It is meant to combine the functionality commonly used with apt-get and apt-cache.

 We can also install software from source code or from pre-built binaries.
 On Debian and Ubuntu, for example, we might want to install (if we trust it) pre-build binaries distributed on the internet as .deb files.
 These are comparable to .dmg files for macOS and to .exe files for Windows.
-When installing .deb files, though, we need to use the dpkg command.
+When installing .deb files, though, we generally use the dpkg command, although it's possible to use apt to install these files, too.

 Installing software from source code often involves compiling the software.
-It's usually not difficult to install software this way, but it can become complicated to manage software that's installed from source code simply because it means managing dependencies and keeping a close eye on new versions of the software.
+It's usually not difficult to install software this way.
+However, it can become complicated to manage software that's installed from source code simply because it means managing dependencies.
+This means we would need to manually track new patches or versions of the software.

-Another way to install software (I know, there's a lot) is to use the snap command.
+Another way to install software is to use the snap command.
 This is a newer way of packaging programs that involves packaging all of a program and all of its dependencies into a single container.
-The main point of snap seems to be aimed at IoT and embedded devices, but it's perfectly usable and preferable (in some scenarios) on the desktop because the general aim is end users and not system administrators.
+The main point of snap seems to be aimed at IoT, embedded devices, and desktop/laptop systems.
+It's perfectly usable and preferable on the desktop because the general aim is end users and not system administrators.
 See the snap store for examples.

 You might also want to know that some programming languages provide their own mechanisms to install packages.
 In many cases, these packages may be installed with the apt command, but the packages that apt will install tend to be older (but more stable) than the packages that a programming language will install.
 For example, Python has the pip or pip3 command to install and remove Python libraries.
 The R programming language has the install.packages(), remove.packages(), and the update.packages() commands to install R libraries.